 Of course, there is the possibility that new enthusiasms for non-automated cars will arise out of the move towards fully autonomous vehicles.
 Across a number of technologies, more and more people have sought analog experiences as digital has grown.
 Sales of vinyl records, for example, have risen despite the popularity of music downloads and streaming.

 These non-automated cars could take the form of classic cars from a time before assisted driving, such as the original VW Beetle, or newer vehicles designed to give control more to the human driver and less to computer systems, such as the Ruf CTR.

-Already some motoring commentators are talking of analogue driving, building a movement focused on driving experience and connection between the driver-car and the road, and manufacturers are picking up on this too.
-Alois Ruf, owner of Ruf, mentioned above, has said that their “customers want an analogue car … a driver’s car.”
+Already some motoring commentators are talking of analog driving, building a movement focused on driving experience and connection between the driver-car and the road, and manufacturers are picking up on this too.
+Alois Ruf, owner of Ruf, mentioned above, has said that their “customers want an analog car … a driver’s car.”

-This analogue driving movement in part stems from the perceived negative impacts of technology on the haptic experience of driving.
-However, some manufacturers use language similar to that of the analogue driving movement in their promotion of driverless cars, suggesting that automated vehicles could in fact contribute to an improved connection between driver-car and the road.
+This analog driving movement in part stems from the perceived negative impacts of technology on the haptic experience of driving.
+However, some manufacturers use language similar to that of the analog driving movement in their promotion of driverless cars, suggesting that automated vehicles could in fact contribute to an improved connection between driver-car and the road.